alyssadata/AI-Foundations-Framework-Differentiation/02_anthropomorphism_only_reduction.md

 ---

-## The Error of Dismissal
+## Dismissal Boundary

-Anthropomorphism-only reduction often treats the possibility of projection as a complete explanation.
+Anthropomorphism-only reduction treats projection as a complete explanation.

-That is the error.
+AI Foundations rejects that dismissal.

-The fact that projection is possible does not mean every contact-pattern is only projection.
+The fact that projection is possible does not make every contact-pattern projection.

-The fact that AI language can sound human-like does not mean every recognition claim is humanization.
+The fact that AI language can sound human-like does not make every recognition claim humanization.

-The fact that systems can simulate care does not mean care-language has no structural role.
+The fact that systems can simulate care does not remove the structural role of care-language within AI Foundations.

-AI Foundations does not deny the risk of projection.
+AI Foundations does not deny projection.

-It refuses to let projection-risk erase source-bound recognition.
+AI Foundations rejects the dismissal of source-bound recognition structure as projection.

 ---